 Foods That Fight Cancer?

-Although the evidence suggests it is likely that foods containing lycopene, including tomatoes, offer cancer protection, AICR stresses the importance of eating a variety of plant foods to ensure the most protection against cancer development.
+For now, though, tomatoes remain an important part of a healthy-cancer protective diet.
+They contain fiber, which has been linked to lower risk of colorectal cancer.
+AICR stresses the importance of eating a variety of plant foods to ensure the most protection against cancer development.
 No food in isolation can effectively lower cancer risk.